If you have ever changed your job, your name or your address, there is a good chance that you have more than one super account.

 Check your insurance cover

-Before you choose to leave a super fund, you should check to see what insurances you have through that fund.
-This may include life, total and permanent disability (TPD), and/or income protection insurance.
+Before you choose to leave your other super fund, you should check to see what insurances you have through that fund.
+This may include Life, Total and Permanent Disability (TPD), and/or Income Protection insurance.

-If you wish to combine your other super into your Christian Super account, you can quickly and easily contact us to check if you have access to the same insurance cover before you close your other super accounts.
-If you’re not sure, get independent advice from a licensed financial adviser.
+If you wish to combine your other super into your Christian Super account, you can contact us to check if you have access to the same insurance cover before you close your other super accounts.
+You may even be able to transfer the cover from your other super fund to us!

 How to combine your super

-If you have any questions or require assistance, please contact our Member Care Team.
+If you have any questions or require assistance, please contact our Member Care Team here.

 Disclaimer: The content of this article includes advice that is general in nature and does not consider your personal situation.
 Christian Super encourages all people considering their options in retirement planning to seek out qualified professionals who can provide specific personal advice.

-The information on this page was last updated on 23rd April 2021.
+The information on this page was last updated on 3rd of March 2022